MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-OCA02-EDA.md

 myopia %>% # Data set piped into... ggplot(aes(x = Sight)) +   # This specifies the variable
   geom_bar(stat = "count") +  # Tell it to make a bar plot
-  labs(title = "Frequency Bar Plot of Level of Myopia",  # Give your plot a title
+  labs(title = "Frequency Bar Plot of Level of Myopia for Children",
+       # Give your plot a title
        x = "Level of Myopia",   # Label the x axis y = "Frequency")  # Label the y axis
 ```